 Organize your thoughts

-Organization is critical to writing a strong essay answer.
+Organization is critical to writing a strong essay answer on any law school finals.
 After all, if the professor cannot follow your analysis, how can they grade it fairly and appropriately?

 Before you start writing, chart the issues in the manner in which you will resolve them.
 Again, make sure the issues are related to the actual question you are being asked to answer.
 Arrange the issues in the sequence in which you would expect a court to address them (i.e., normally jurisdictional issues first, then liability, then remedies).
 Capture the points you will discuss in sufficient detail to prompt you to think the problem through to a fair and practical solution.

 Complete your analysis and organization before you start writing

 You may find that you devote a solid one-fourth of the time allocated to reading, analyzing the problem and organizing your answer.
 That’s okay.
 A logical organization and clear expression of ideas will strengthen your answer.
 This purposeful approach may even bolster an answer that’s somewhat weak.